 - providing services to distressed, angry or incarcerated people

-Sometimes, a worker may avoid reporting a violent incident because:
+Sometimes, a worker may avoid reporting a violent or aggressive incident because:

 - it’s thought to be ‘part of the job’ and nothing can be done about it

 - the worker believes that only ‘serious incidents’ are to be reported